nandyalu/trailarr/docs/install/docker-cli.md

 Open your browser and navigate to [http://localhost:7889](http://localhost:7889){:target="_blank"} to access the application.

+!!! info
+    It is recommended to use `docker-compose` to run the application, as it makes updating easier.
+See the [Docker Compose](./docker-compose.md) guide for more information.

 ## Updating

 To update the application, run the following commands: